0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 - "Bambda Store" - displays available Bambdas
 - "Settings" - provides configuration options

+### XSS Cheatsheet 🔝

+An extension to incorporate PortSwigger's [Cross-site scripting cheat sheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet) in to Burp.

+## Loggers

 ### Logger++ 🔝

 Multithreaded logging extension for Burp Suite.
 In addition to logging requests and responses from all Burp Suite tools, the extension allows advanced filters to be defined to highlight interesting entries or filter logs to only those which match the filter.

 ![](../../zzz_res/attachments/logger++.png)

+### Flow 🔝

+This extension provides a Proxy history-like view along with search filter capabilities for all Burp tools.

+Requests without responses received are also shown and they are later updated as soon as response is received.
+This might be helpful to troubleshoot e.g. scanning issues.

+Requests and responses are split into separate columns (Repeater-like view).

 # BChecks